 Her work is being applied not only to persons with higher-functioning autism and related disabilities, but also more broadly to students in mainstream classrooms and to adults in vocational and professional settings in the U.S. and abroad.
 Her goal is to raise awareness among administrators, educators and parents about the critical role that Social Thinking and related social skills play in every student’s life, not only in achieving academic success, but also for success in adulthood and life in general.

 Michelle is internationally recognized as a thoughtful and prolific writer in the area of social thinking/social skills.
 She travels around the world speaking on a multitude of topics relating to social thinking, and repeatedly receives accolades for her educational, energetic and enthusiastic workshop presentations.
 She has been invited to train psychiatrists, psychologists, counselors, parents, educators and government policy makers on the importance of Social Thinking.

-Michelle has written several books on social learning disabilities and Social Thinking, and has released training videos/DVDs for educators and parents.
+Michelle has written several books on social learning disabilities and Social Thinking.

 In 2008, she was received an award of "Special Congressional Recognition" for her pioneering work for students with high functioning autism, Asperger syndrome and similar social-communicative challenges.

 Based in Northern California, Michelle has two daughters, Heidi and Robyn, who continue to keep her very humble….and a dog Bernadette, who reminds her daily that Social Thinking crosses species.